 Central Whidbey Island Fire & Rescue's (CWIFR's) annual property tax levy is distributed across all taxable property within the district.
 The district's levy rate increases or decreases depending on several factors.
 New construction adds to the total value of taxable property within the district, further dividing CWIFRs tax levy and lowering the tax rate.
 Property values also impact tax rate.
 If assessed property values increase, CWIFR's tax levy is divided by this greater value and the tax rate decreases.
-On the other hand, if assessed property values decrease, CWIFR's tax levy is divided by the same).
+On the other hand, if assessed property values decrease, CWIFR's tax levy is divided by this smaller value and the tax rate increases (while the total levy remains the same).
 If assessed property value decreases further, and the district's levy rate reaches the statutory cap of \$1.50/1,000, revenue will decrease.